AlexandrosLiaskos/pms/README.md

 # PMS (Project Management System)

-PMS is a comprehensive project management system with integrated Git version control.
-It provides real-time file monitoring and automatic Git synchronization with intelligent debouncing and secure GitHub integration.
+PMS is a file monitoring system with integrated Git version control.
+It automatically watches your project directory and synchronizes changes with GitHub in real-time.

 ## Installation